custom-components/ble_monitor/faq.md

   - [DEBUG](#debug)
 <!-- /TOC -->

-## Why is this component called passive and what does it mean
+## Why is this component called passive and what does this mean

 Unlike the original component (and most other solutions), this custom component does not use connections (polling) to collect data.
-The fact is that many sensors from the Xiaomi ecosystem themselves transmit information about their condition to the air with some frequency.
+The fact is that many sensors from the Xiaomi ecosystem transmit information themselves about their condition to the air with some frequency.
 We need only to "passively" receive these messages and update the status of the corresponding entities in the Home Assistant.
 What does this give us?

 - firstly, it reduces the power consumption of the sensors (the battery lasts longer), since the sensor does not transmit anything other than that provided by its developers.
 - secondly, since the range of bluetooth is rather limited, passive reception can solve some problems that arise when using "polling" components.
-In the case of connecting to the sensor, a two-way exchange takes place, that is, not only should we “hear” the sensor well, but the sensor, in turn, must also “hear” us well, and it could be problematic.
-Since to increase the radius of reception you can, for example, install an external bt-dongle with a large antenna on your host, and he will "hear" well, then you can’t do anything with the sensor itself.
+In the case of connecting to a sensor, a two-way exchange takes place, which means we not only should “hear” the sensor well, but the sensor, in its turn, must also “hear” us well, and this could be problematic.
+To increase the radius of reception, you can, for example, install an external bt-dongle with a large antenna on your host, to make it "hear" better, but you can’t do anything with the sensor itself.
 A passive data collection method solves this problem, because in this case the sensor does not know about our existence, and should not "hear" us at all.
 The main thing is that we "hear" him well.
 - another important point is the fact that the frequency of sending data for many sensors is quite high.
 For example, the LYWSDCGQ sensor sends about 20-25 measurements per minute.
 If your sensor is far away, or you have poor reception conditions, then to update the HA entity you only need to receive every twentieth message...
 Not a bad chance, is it?
 And if you increase the `period` option, then the chances increase even more.
 In addition, receiving a stream of 20-25 measurements per minute gives you the opportunity to increase the resolution of measurements by averaging (which is implemented in our component), and this gives more smooth (beautiful, if you want) graphs and a faster reaction of corresponding automations.
 - passive method allows without problems collecting data from several interfaces simultaneously, which expands your ability to increase the reception area.
 For example, you can use several external BT-dongles connected via cheap [USB-RJ45 extenders](https://sc01.alicdn.com/kf/HTB1q0VKodcnBKNjSZR0q6AFqFXae.jpg) and high-quality cat5/6 ethernet cables.